paveu/content-publisher/README.md

 ### Technical features
   - django 1.9.5
+  - configuration for PostgreSQL 9.3 database for production
   - static and media files hosted in AWS S3
   - session caching with Redis
   - OAuth2 implemented along with Facebook athentication